A few lovely winter party ideas using baby’s breath for a little snowy detail, and rich recipes to keep guests cozy!

 On the Menu!
-A garden-inspired appetizer tray full of treats, dill & thyme deviled eggs, stuffed mushrooms, my favorite lychee martinis, Beef Bourguignon with roasted brussels sprouts and baked mashed potatoes, and a Grand Mariner flan for dessert!
+A garden-inspired appetizer tray full of treats, dill & thyme deviled eggs, my favorite lychee martinis, Beef Bourguignon with roasted brussels sprouts and a Grand Mariner flan for dessert!

 Baby’s Breath is often thought of as just a flower to floof up a bouquet of other, more “exciting” flowers, but I like to use it both in colorful bouquets, and as the main event.
 I find it’s such a pretty, delicate, snowy little flower that’s perfect for Winter dinner and cocktail party decorating.